 5. In May, two judges issued exceptionally rare absolute discharges to waive punishment for convicted protesters.
 On 18th May 2021, GP Sarah Benn in Birmingham pleaded guilty at a plea hearing for Rebellion of One and was given an absolute discharge.
 On the same day, Rowan Tilly was given an absolute discharge at City of London Magistrates Court, after being tried and found guilty for obstruction of the highway during the October 2019 Rebellion.

 An absolute discharges means the judge is extremely reluctant to convict.
 Although it does leave a criminal record, the conviction is immediately spent and there is no punishment – the experience of going to court is considered punishment enough.

 There have been at least another two absolute discharges over the last two years.
-In September 2019, District Judge Snow at City of London Magistrates’ Court waived punishment for Elinor Milne who said she hoped to adopt a child.
+In September 2019, District Judge Snow at City of London Magistrates’ Court waived punishment for a protester who said they hoped to adopt a child.
 The judge explained that he didn’t want to deprive an infant of a loving home.
 In March 2021, at City of London Magistrates’ Court, a judge gave an absolute discharge to three people being tried for obstruction of the highway, because of the time the case had taken to come to court.